Parameter uncertainties in weighted unbinned maximum likelihood fits: Event weights and inclusion of weight uncertainties

 \subsection{Acceptance corrections}

+Following the notation in Refs.~\cite{Eadie:100342,James:2006zz}, this section details the correction of acceptance effects using event weights.
 Acceptance of events with a certain probability $\epsilon$, depending on the measurements $x_e$ and $y_e$, can be accounted for in unbinned maximum likelihood fits by using event weights $w_e=1/\epsilon(x_e,y_e)$ in Eq.~\ref{eq:mlweighted}.
-This can be advantageous when when it is difficult or computationally expensive to determine the norm of the probability density function when including the efficiency as an explicit additional multiplicative factor $\epsilon(x,y)$.
+The efficiency $\epsilon(x,y)$ should be positive over the full phasespace considered, regions of phasespace where the efficiency is zero should be excluded from the analysis\footnote{To exclude pathological cases we furthermore require $\sum_{e=1}^N w_e=\sum_{e=1}^N 1/\epsilon_e$ to be of ${\cal O}(N)$.}.
+Here, we differentiate between the quantities $x$ that the probability density function ${\cal P}(x;\bm{\lambda})$ in Eq.~\ref{eq:mlweighted} depends on directly, and potential additional quantities $y$ that can depend on $x$.
+Using event weights can be advantageous when it is difficult or computationally expensive to determine the norm of the probability density function when including the efficiency as an explicit additional multiplicative factor $\epsilon(x,y)$.
 The covariance in this case can be estimated using Eq.~\ref{eq:correctcovariancemultidim} as previously suggested in Ref.~\cite{doi:10.1146/annurev.ns.14.120164.002111}.

 To determine expectation values it is necessary to include the acceptance effect in the probability density function.
-Following the notation in Refs.~\cite{Eadie:100342,James:2006zz}, the probability density function ${\cal P}(x,y|\vec{\lambda})$ gives the probability to find the measurements $x$ and $y$ depending on the parameters $\vec{\lambda}$ with
+The probability density function ${\cal P}(x,y;\bm{\lambda})$ gives the probability to find the measurements $x$ and $y$ depending on the parameters $\bm{\lambda}$ with